 Unfortunately, organization is not that easy.
-You must teach and help your children get organized.
+You must teach your children to get organized.
 Organizing is something that has to be learned over time.

 If children see their parents organizing, they will begin to learn by seeing and helping.
 Also, when children have one project to organize such as their own bedrooms, over time they will learn and understand the ways and means of doing.

-For example, my parents never told me HOW TO.
-They did everything themselves.
+My parents spent a lot of years teaching me how to clean, organize, write, draw, and the list goes on.
 I was a terrible type B messy when I was a child, all the way up until I moved out.
-When I got into my own home, THAT turned me into a type A compulsive.
+When I got into my own home, THAT turned me into a Type A Compulsive.
 This was now my own home that my friends were going to be coming in and out of, and I didn’t want them coming in and out of a mess.
 It would reflect poorly on me.

 Encouraging participation is a very big deal in training our children.
 If they are not allowed or taught to participate and learn to organize when they are young, it will be hard to get them to do so later on.

 Teach your children “how to” access what they need.